pkg image

 The difficult but necessary hike from Tent Base Camp to Tent High Camp prepares the way for the last ascent to Tent Peak.
 This is the time when climbers prepare for the thrilling summit ascent ahead by acclimating, planning, and taking in the breathtaking Himalayan vistas.

-An overnight stay at THC.
+• An overnight stay at Tent High Camp.

 Day 12